Skip to content

 • Support multi-channel delivery with granular user preferences (in-app, email, level thresholds)

-• Reduce notification fatigue through deduplication and severity filtering
+• Reduce notification fatigue through deduplication, muting, and severity filtering

 • Persist notifications so users can view, filter, and manage them later